namiwang/minion-job/README.md

 Using Web Worker in browser and [node-webworker-threads](https://github.com/audreyt/node-webworker-threads) in node as multi-process implantation.

-Using Loki.js for in-memory data storage in both browser and node.
+Using [Loki.js](http://lokijs.org/) for in-memory data storage in both browser and node.

+## More

+Please feel free to create issues for bugs, feature requests and other discussions.